timdetering/BaconBytes.StarTrek/README.md

 -------------------
 ```

 This table summarizes 9 quadrants.
 The center quadrant is your current quadrant.
 The digits indicate the number of Klingon ships, the number of starbases and the number of stars.
 In our quadrant, there are no Klingon ships and no starbases, but there are 5 stars.
-Stars act as annoying obstacles as I’ll demonstrate later on.
+Stars act as annoying obstacles as I'll demonstrate later on.
 South of us, there is a quadrant containing 1 Klingon ship.
 Let's head there.
 But, first we need to raise shields (option 5):

 ```
 COMMAND 5